AngShengJun/dsicapstone/p02_probstat_data/readme.md

-# Part 2: Problem Statement &  Dataset
+# Part 2: Problem Statement &  Dataset Information

 ## Overview

 This section elaborates on the project chosen, problem statement,  the goal of the model, and the data used to explore that model.

-## Project Choice

-I selected topic 3 (Global Terrorism) as my capstone.

 ## Problem Statement